 Three examples of business ethics

-I collected three cases of business ethicsl I think are exemplary, two of them in the field and inspiring positive, the latter as an example of human misery, of countervalues.
-All three are or have been influential people, powerful in their working universe.
+I've collected three cases of business ethicsI think they're exemplary, two of them in the inspiring and positive realm, the latter as an example of human misery, counter-value.
+All three are or have been influential people, powerful in their work universe.

 1. Christopher Columbus, the soul of La Fageda

-2. Emmanuel Faber, and business ethics in the wake of Danone
+2. Emmanuel Faber, business and ethics in the wake of Danone